kashi618/Atlas-of-Thoughts/College/Modules/Programming/Unsorted/String Functions - C.md

 - When a string is copied, the NULL character of the source string is also copied.
 This means, if there is any remaining elements in the destination string, it gets overwritten with NULL characters.

 ## Concatenating a String
-Concatenating means joining togethor.
+Concatenating means joining together.
 It can also be known as appending a string.

 ```c showlinenumbers
 #include <string.h>